nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 These three operations are invoked from `AddCommand` through `AddCommand#execute()`.
 This overrides the `Command#execute()` operation in `Command`, and is invoked when the latter operation is called.

-In `AddCommand#execute()`, one operation is selected based on the values stored in several members of the `RemoveCommand` instance, namely:
+In `AddCommand#execute()`, one operation is selected based on the values stored in several members of the `AddCommand` instance, namely:

 * `participantName`, the name of the `Participant` to be added to the specified `Event`,
 * `itemName`, the name of the `Item` to be added to the specified `Event`,